necst/ITASEC_SWI_dataset/README.md

 We have used Visual Studio Code with Jupyter exstension and Python v3.12.7. *Requirements* folder contains two txt files that list all the tools used with their version.

 ## Dataset
 Inside the folder you can find the csv containing all the original measurements taken from the public repository.
-As you can see there, for each station there are 2 csv files. the reason behind this distinction is that one file has been used for training the model and the other one has been used to generate the attacked dataset.
+As you can see there, for each station there are 2 csv files.
+The reason why there is this distinction is that one file has been used for training the model and the other one has been used to generate the attacked dataset.
 - 'station_name' - 2021-12-31 -> used to train the model
 - 'station_name' - 2024-08-19 -> used to create the attack dataset